HackademINT/404CTF-2023/README.md

 - 🌐 [Web](Web)
 - ⛓️ [Web3](Web3)

-## License
+## Licence

-À l'exception des logo et des noms des partenaires et du CTF, et à moins qu'une autre license soit explicitée dans le répertoire correspondant, le contenu de ce dépôt est sous [license MIT](LICENSE).
+À l'exception des logos et des noms des partenaires et du CTF, et à moins qu'une autre licence soit explicitée dans le répertoire correspondant, le contenu de ce dépôt est sous [licence MIT](LICENSE).

-*With the exception of the logos and names of the CTF's organizers and of the CTF, and unless an other license is stated in the corresponding directory, the content of the repository is provied under the [MIT license](LICENSE).*
+*With the exception of the logos and names of the CTF's organizers and of the CTF, and unless another license is stated in the corresponding directory, the content of the repository is provided under the [MIT license](LICENSE).*